 11. Take a hot air balloon ride

-If the hot air balloon attraction at Disney Springs got you thinking, why not try out the real thing?
+If the hot air balloon attraction at Disney Springs got you thinking, why not try the real thing?
 Hot air ballooning is so much fun and definitely one of the most unique things to do in Orlando besides theme parks!

-Hot air balloon rides are so serene, so interesting, and such a rush!
+Hot air balloon rides are so serene but such a rush!
 Orlando’s landscape and weather make it a great place to take a balloon ride and make such a cool way to see Orlando.
 Check out my hot air balloon video here to see what the experience is like:

 12. Take the Winter Park Scenic Boat Tour

 The Winter Park scenic boat tour is one of the most popular things to do in Orlando besides theme parks.
 It’s a one-hour cruise through the narrow canals and lakes of Winter Park, one of Orlando’s beautiful suburbs.

-On these tours you’ll get to see cool birds and beautiful landscapes (along with stunning private estates) from a small-group private boat.
-My favorite part though is winding through the jungle-y canals.
+On these tours you get to see cool birds and landscapes (along with stunning private estates) from a small-group private boat.
+My favorite part though was winding through the jungle-y canals.

 13. Go Axe throwing

 Okay I get it, too much serenity.
 How about some axe throwing?
 If you haven’t tried your hand at axe throwing yet, it’s time you join the party.

 Axe throwing is so much fun and one of the more unique things to do in Orlando besides theme parks.
 Put on your flannel and grow out your beard; it’s time to throw some axes.
 Pretend the target is the theme park that just took all your money.

 This is a great activity for couples or groups and you can walk-in (but because of its popularity I’d probably make a reservation just in case).